cmichelenstrofer/DimensionfulAngles.jl/docs/src/index.md

 These definitions are based on the [SI Brochure](https://www.bipm.org/en/publications/si-brochure).
 In particular note the distinction between a quantity (which has a value and a unit), its unit, and its dimension.
-A (base or derived) dimension has a unique standard SI unit, but the converse is not true.
+Any physical quantity hasa unique standard (coherent) SI unit and dimension, but the converse is not true.
-E.g. both torque and energy, two distinct quantities, have the same dimension.
+E.g. both torque and energy, two distinct quantities, have the same dimension and units.
 Also note the distinction between plane and phase angles as distinct quantities, and angular velocity and angular frequency as distinct quantities.

   - **Angle**: Either a plane or phase angle.